SFUStatgen/SeqFamStudy/README.md

 - SimRVped - contains supplementary materials coressponding to the blue box
 - SimRVseq - contains Supplementary materials coressponding to the oragnge box

-Inside each folder there is another folder named as Supplementar Materials.
+Inside each folder there is another folder named as Supplementary Materials.